AnonXe/odin-recipes/README.md

 # odin-recipes
-Odin Project - Recipies Project
+Odin Project : Recipies
+This is a project to test basic HTML.
+It will consist of an index page and several recipes.